AscendingPassage.com HOME PAGE.

 churches of the first centuries of Christianity, obelisks,

-inscriptions and emblems.
+inscriptions and tombs.
 It is over these things that we now pass,

-while the spray splashes in our faces, and the foam of a thousand
+while the spray splashes in our faces, and the foam billows.

-moistened plumes and give an appearance of inundation, almost of
+moistened plumes.
+They give an appearance of inundation, of

 cataclysm.